Robust discrete choice models with t-distributed kernel errors: Conclusion

 \section{Conclusion}

-Models that are robust to violations of modelling assumptions and safeguard inferences against aberrant choice behaviour have received limited attention in discrete choice analysis.
-In this paper, we present Bayesian formulations of two robust alternatives to the multinomial probit (MNP) model.
-These alternatives belong to the family of robit models whose kernel error distributions are heavy-tailed t-distributions.
-The first alternative is the multinomial robit model, in which a single, generic degrees of freedom (DOF) parameter controls the heavy-tailedness of the kernel error distribution.
-The second alternative is a generalised multinomial robit (Gen-MNR) model, whose kernel error distribution is a t-distribution with alternative-specific DOF parameters.
-The kernel error distribution of Gen-MNR is more flexible than the kernel error distribution of MNR, as it allows for different marginal heavy-tailedness.
-To the best of our knowledge, Gen-MNR has not been studied in the literature before.
-For both models, we devise scalable and gradient-free Gibbs samplers, which address the limitations of estimation approaches of existing robit choice models.
+In this paper, we analysed two robust alternatives to the multinomial probit (MNP) model.
+Both alternatives belong to the family of robit models whose kernel error distributions are heavy-tailed t-distributions that moderate the influence of outliers.
+The first model is the multinomial robit (MNR) model, in which a single, generic degrees of freedom parameter controls the heavy-tailedness of the kernel error distribution.
+The second model, the generalised multinomial robit (Gen-MNR) model, is based on the non-elliptically contoured multivariate t-distribution, which allows for distinct heavy-tailedness in each dimension of the kernel error distribution.
+For both models, we devised Gibbs samplers for posterior inference.

-We contrast MNP, MNR and Gen-MNR in a simulation study and a case study on transport mode choice behaviour.
-The simulation study illustrates the excellent finite-sample properties of the proposed Bayes estimators.
-We also show that MNR and Gen-MNR yield more faithful elasticity estimates if the true data generating process involves a heavy-tailed kernel error distribution.
-In the case study, we demonstrate that both MNR and Gen-MNR outperform MNP by a significant margin in term of in-sample fit and out-of-sample predictive ability.
-More specifically, Gen-MNR delivers the best in-sample fit and out-of-sample predictive due to its more flexible kernel error distribution.
-Gen-MNR also produces more plausible elasticity estimates than MNP and MNR, in particular regarding the demand for under-represented alternatives in a class-imbalanced data set.
+Using simulated data, we demonstrated the ability of the proposed Gibbs samplers for MNR and Gen-MNR to recover parameters in finite samples.
+We also showed that MNR and Gen-MNR outperform MNP at recovering choice distributions when the response data contain outliers.
+In a case study on transport mode choice behaviour, we demonstrated that MNR and Gen-MNR outperform MNP by considerable margins in terms of in-sample fit and out-of-sample predictive ability.
+We also illustrated that Gen-MNR provides the most flexible elasticity estimates.